gmc-norr/st2-analysis/README.md

     - Each entry in the array should be an object with two keys: `win` and `unix`.
 The value for `win` should be a windows path, and `unix` should be the path where the windows path is mounted.
 - `plumber.config_repo`: The URL to the GMC-Norr config-repo that contains the pipeline settings corresponding to the TestProfiles from iGene
 - `plumber.user`: The user to run plumber with
-- `plumber.host`: THe host to run plumber on.
+- `plumber.host`: The host to run plumber on.

 Furthermore, the following parameters needs to be defined in the datastore service:
-- `notification_email`: The email address where notifications will be sent
+- `notification_email`: The email address where notifications will be sent.
+- `plumber_api_key`: An API key for plumber webhooks.
+Should be encrypted.
+- `api_url`: The URL to Stackstorm's API.
+Used in the `plumber_analysis` workflow, to set up plumber's webhooks.

 ## Actions